wp-plugins/spam-master/readme.txt

 = Issues RBL License =
 * Please update to latest version of Spam Master
-* Patiently wait for your license to be activate by RBL Servers
+* Patiently wait for your license to be activate and replicated by RBL Servers

 = I DON'T HAVE A LICENSE =
 * Get a license here [License](http://wordpress.techgasp.com/spam-master/)